reshsix/libmona/README.md

-# Ephemeris of the Moon Priestess
+# Ephemeris of the Moon

 ## 🌙 Overview
 Version: **1.0 alpha**